ngnamuit/working_excel_python/README.md

 So i think xlrd is better than openpyxl for performance, coding, reading code.

 **Finally**:
-- For reading excel file I'll choose `xlrc`.
+- For reading excel file I'll choose `xlrd`.
 - For writing excel file I'll choose `xlswriter`.